How to make your website load faster? Don’t worry, we’ve got you covered.

 In fact, the majority of people quickly get fed up with waiting and expect a site to load in two seconds or less.
 If it fails to do this, users will often abandon your site and look elsewhere for information, your product or service.

 Page load times are as important as quality design and eye-catching copy.
-If your design won’t load, users won’t even get to see it, let alone use it or be incentivised to buy from you.
+A design that won’t load means users won’t even get to see it.
+Let alone use it or be incentivised to buy from you.